 However, dismayed that the resolution contains significant loopholes that impede implementing this resolution, and, in some cases, potentially impeding anyone seeking redress for such activities;

 In particular, aghast that operating clause two's very specifically wording requiring all WA states to "to outlaw... wilful distribution of, and threats to distribute [said] recordings" and the very narrow exception "where their distribution occurs in a judicial or policing context and is necessary to help convict a person of an offence defined in this Article" means that:

 evidence drawn from such recordings cannot be used in other criminal cases (outside of those "defined in this Article"), even if the cases more serious in nature, such as, merely as examples, domestic abuse or murder;

 the aforesaid evidence also cannot be used in settings such as administrative procedures, arbitration and mediation proceedings, and also cannot be used in civil proceedings in court (such as, merely as examples, civil cases for recovering damages for emotional distress and trauma), thus defeating much the purpose of this resolution;

 Looking forward to a well-written resolution to address this topic in due course;

 Hereby repeals the target resolution, "Challenging Sexually Exploitative Recordings".

 Debate this resolution in the General Assembly forum.

-The General Assembly resolution Protecting Legal Rights of Workers was passed 12,221 votes to 3,567, and implemented in all WA member nations.
+The General Assembly resolution Bail Conditions Arrangements was passed 8,195 votes to 4,375, and implemented in all WA member nations.

 Proposals are suggestions for resolutions.
 Any WA member nation with at least two endorsements may make a proposal, which, if it gains the necessary support, will become a resolution.